alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 - Trash: Enter the cloud disk recycle bin after AList is deleted, which will occupy the cloud disk space, but it can be retrieved if it is deleted by mistake later.
 - Delete: Direct deletion will not stay in the recycle bin and will not take up cloud disk space, but if it is deleted by mistake later, it cannot be retrieved.
-  - Note: Please do not disclose the Token obtained by your Alibaba cloud disk Open.
-If you accidentally leak it, please immediately go to [**Other instructions ¹**](#Open%20Alibaba%20Cloud%20Disk%20APP%20-->%20My%20-->%20Settings%20gear%20in%20the%20upper%20right%20corner%20-->%20Privacy%20Settings%20-->%20Authorization%20Management%20-->%20Click%20AList%20to%20view) to deauthorize to protect the security of your account.
-After 2 hours after deauthorization (recommended more Wait a few hours before authorizing to obtain Token)
+  - Note: Please do not disclose the Token obtained by your Alibaba Cloud Disk Open, ==If you accidentally leak it, please immediately go to [**Other instructions¹**](#Open%20Alibaba%20Cloud%20Disk%20APP%20-->%20My%20-->%20Settings%20gear%20in%20the%20upper%20right%20corner%20-->%20Privacy%20Settings%20-->%20Authorization%20Management%20-->%20Click%20AList%20to%20view) to deauthorize, and then re-scan the code to authorize a new refresh token , at the same time, all the previous acquisitions will become invalid after the authorization is deactivated, so as to protect the security of your account==